kimpettersen/angular-node-cv/README.md

 Now that the function belongs to a model, you can easily reuse it in all your controllers.

-Here I have to check input, prepare arguments and all of that in *every single controller* this is very difficult to test.
+Here I have to check input, prepare arguments and all of that in *every single controller*.
+This is very difficult to test.

       app.get('/api/bucketlist/:id', function(request, response) {
           var id = request.body.id